 Remember, this will be a permanent record documenting when you left the school.
-Make sure to check your contract to see how much notice you’re required to give and consider giving a date that will help make the transition as easy as possible.
+Make sure to check your contract to see how much notice you’re required to give, and consider giving a date that will help make the transition as easy as possible.

 Include your full legal name.
-This might seem superfluous.
-But, just like noting your last day on the job, this document is on your permanent record, and it’s essential to include.
+This might seem superfluous, but, just like noting your last day on the job, this document is on your permanent record, and it’s essential to include.
 You could also include your personal contact information in case school administrators need to reach you during the job transition.

 You can explain why you’re leaving, but you don’t have to.
 You can simply say you’re leaving for “personal reasons.”
-Or you can say nothing about it all.
+Or you can say nothing about it at all.
 Just don’t go on a tirade about how unhappy you are at the school or begin highlighting how bad the school’s practices are.
 You can save that for your exit interview.

 This is the time to thank administrators for the opportunity to teach.
-You could include something specific that you enjoyed about being at the school.
-Or something you learned from the administration.
+You could include something specific that you enjoyed about being at the school or something you learned from the administration.
 Remember, you may need a reference in the future.
 Even if you weren’t happy at the job, it’s important to keep the resignation letter upbeat.

 Again, you’re not required to disclose why you’re leaving, but if you would like to, getting married sometimes requires a move out of a school district.
 Here’s a great example of how one teacher handled this situation.

-Sometimes you decide to leave a teaching position or teaching altogether when a family member becomes ill.
+Sometimes you decide to leave a teaching position, or teaching altogether, when a family member becomes ill.
 Notifying your administration of this sensitive reason allows for more understanding from your teaching community and staff.

 In this case, the school superintendent is less likely to know you, so keep your letter brief and to the point.
 Be sure to lead with the name of your school, your position, and your last day on the job.
 You can mention why you’re leaving or not.
 That’s a personal decision.

 Telling the administration you’re leaving for a new job can be tough.
-But, it softens the blow of losing a good employee when you offer to help in what can be a difficult time for administrators.
+But it softens the blow of losing a good employee when you offer to help in what can be a difficult time for administrators.
 Your willingness to help train your replacement and continue doing your job up until your last day goes a long way in leaving behind a great impression.

 Indeed offers a template for teacher resignation letter examples if you’re still unsure.